sreent/big-data-analysis/Component 3: Summary and Conclusions.md

-## Component 3: Summary, Evaluation, and Conclusions
+## Component 3: Summary and Conclusions

 ### Introduction